seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 See, how they kiss and court!
 Signior Lucentio,
 Here is my hand, and here I firmly vow
 Never to woo her no more, but do forswear her,
-As one unworthy all the former favours
+As one unworthy all the former favors
 That I have fondly flatter'd her withal.

 **TRANIO**